 - To call for questions without notice (maximum four (4) per Councillor per meeting).
-[Note: no discussion or debate is permitted in reference to the question asked and the answer given.
-The question and answer do not have to be listed in the minutes.] - To close the meeting. - The duration of a meeting will not extend beyond 3.00pm without a resolution being passed by those Councillors present. - In the event that such a resolution is passed then at around 3.15pm the Chair will confirm the order or priority that the remaining items on the agenda will be considered. - The Chair (if necessary) will then seek Councillors to move and second a formal motion that consideration of any remaining agenda items will be adjourned to a date and time as fixed by the meeting or to be determined by the General Manager.
+[Note: no discussion or debate is permitted in reference to the question asked and the answer given.] - To close the meeting. - The duration of a meeting will not extend beyond 3.00pm without a resolution being passed by those Councillors present. - In the event that such a resolution is passed then at around 3.15pm the Chair will confirm the order or priority that the remaining items on the agenda will be considered. - The Chair (if necessary) will then seek Councillors to move and second a formal motion that consideration of any remaining agenda items will be adjourned to a date and time as fixed by the meeting or to be determined by the General Manager.